modo-lv/caves-of-qud-mods/README.md

 ## Shield

-Blocking an attack with shield trains the [Shield](https://wiki.cavesofqud.com/wiki/Shield) skill.
+Blocking an attack with a shield trains the [Shield](https://wiki.cavesofqud.com/wiki/Shield) skill.

 ## Swimming